Skip to content

 Concepts vs. SFINAE

-Before concepts, constraining template parameters relied on SFINAE (Substitution Failure Is Not An Error):
+Before Concepts, constraining template parameters used SFINAE (Substitution Failure Is Not An Error):

 cpp

-The principle behind SFINAE is that if the condition in std::enable_if_t is false, the template is silently removed from the candidate list, and the compiler looks for other matching overloads.
-Only if no match is found at all does it report a "no matching function" error—and this error is usually accompanied by dozens of lines of template instantiation stack traces.
+The principle of SFINAE is: if the std::enable_if_t condition is false, the template is silently removed from the candidate list, and the compiler looks for other matching overloads.
+Only if no match is found does it report a "no matching function" error—and this error is usually accompanied by dozens of lines of template instantiation stack traces.

-Concepts elevate constraints to first-class citizens of the language: the requires clause directly declares the constraint, the compiler directly checks it, and a constraint failure directly reports the constraint's name.
-There is no need to understand how SFINAE works under the hood.
+Concepts make constraints first-class citizens of the language: the requires clause directly declares the constraint, the compiler directly checks the constraint, and constraint failure directly reports the constraint's name.
+No need to understand how SFINAE works.

 Is Callback&& an Rvalue Reference?